Australian firm completes takeover of Britishvolt

 “I spent a lot of time with Northumberland County Council.
 They genuinely want a gigafactory and the best thing for their people,” he said.

-“The government is ready to stand behind the right company with the right investment because we do believe that a gigafactory here in Blyth would be an appropriate way of building on the skills that local people have, and indeed the edge that this town has already displayed when it comes to renewables and the future of energy.”
+Housing Secretary Michael Gove previously told the Northern Echo: “The government is ready to stand behind the right company with the right investment because we do believe that a gigafactory here in Blyth would be an appropriate way of building on the skills that local people have and indeed the edge that this town has already displayed when it comes to renewables and the future of energy.”

 The Government had offered Britishvolt £100 million of funding if it hit a set of milestones, which it failed to reach.
 The money was never released.